wagnerhsu/project-sql-server-samples/samples/containers/unit-testing/tsqlt-docker/README.md

 <!-- Step by step instructions -->

+1. If you don't already have one, [sign up for a new GitHub account](https://docs.github.com/get-started/signing-up-for-github/signing-up-for-a-new-github-account)
+2. Create your sample repository on GitHub, if you've never done it, you can find the guide [here](https://docs.github.com/get-started/quickstart/create-a-repo)
+3. Create a `.github/workflows` directory in your GitHub repository if this directory does not already exist
+4. Copy the `automated-tests.yml` inside the directory `.github/workflows` you created in the previous step.
+The `automated-tests.yml` describes the process that will execute one or more jobs
+5. Create the `source` and `unit-test` directories in the root of your sample repository
+6. Copy all the files located in the source and unit-test directories to their respective directories in your repository
+7. View and run the workflow as described [here](https://docs.github.com/actions/quickstart)
+8. Have fun with the solution details outlined below

+**The challenge**

-The implementation of the trigger and related unit tests has been done.
+The implementation of the trigger and related unit tests has been done, all files are ready in your repository!

 The challenge is to automate the execution of the tests at each commit on the main branch of the repository.
 GitHub Actions is our CI/CD platform, it supports the use of Docker containers and it is intimately integrated into GitHub, the source control that manages our source code.

 **Create your first workflow**

-Let's go ahead with the creation of a workflow: an automated and configurable process that will execute one or more jobs.

 Workflows are defined with a YAML file stored in the same repository which holds the source code.
 The workflows will be triggered when an event occurs in the repository.
 Anyway, a workflow can also be activated manually or according to a defined schedule.
-Follow [these instructions](https://docs.github.com/en/actions/quickstart) to create your first workflow.

 A sample YAML file that implements the test automation workflow is available here, the fundamental steps are: